aliaras/eve-tournaments/README.md

-# Flask + EsiPy Example
+# EVE Tournament Organizer

-This project is a small ready to work example on how to use EsiPy with Flask.
+Building a web application to organize EVE Tournaments, starting with solo queue

 The following libraries are used:
 * Flask _for the webapp part_